Renault EF-Type engine

 The EF-Type was a Turbocharged 90° V6 racing engine developed by Renault Sport.
-The engine was used by Equipe Renault Elf in Formula One from 1977 to 1985.
+The engine was used by Renault, Lotus, Ligier and Tyrrell in Formula One from 1977 to 1986.
 It was developed by Bernard Dudot from the earlier, 2-litre CH-series V6 engine, designed by François Castaing.

+The first iteration, the EF1, used mechanical fuel injection, initially by Kugelfisher.
+It has an extremely short stroke, at 42.8 mm, giving it a stroke ratio of 2.01.
+In 1985, the EF4B introduced electronic fuel injection (Bosch Motronic or Renix).